cloudmesh-community/book/chapters/class/e222-syllabus.md

 ## Week 1.
 Administration

 We have explained how to use piazza which we will be using for class communication.
-Students that missed that lecture are responible for working with TAs to catch up.
+Students that missed that lecture are responsible for working with TAs to catch up.

 ### Course Topics - Intelligent Systems Engineering II

-#### Administratiion (Week 1)
+#### Administration (Week 1)

 * Accounts